Espirandel/Espirandel/README.md

 ↪️🔱 I try to learn and practice coding ​​whenever I can.

-↪️⚡ Fun fact: I started coding when I was 13!
+↪️🚀 Fun fact: I started coding when I was 13!

-↪️🚀 Programming is my job and also my hobby! 😁

 <h2></h2>